zhihanyang2022/gmm-reparam/README.md

 # Fitting mixtures of full-rank Gaussians using gradient

 Below are two ways to use this repo.
+Local minima is a known problem for latent variable models - in 2D, this can be solved by having a mixture of many Gaussians.
+For higher dimensionalities, this might not be a good strategy, though my code supports arbitrary dimensionality and should run just fine.

 ## Example 1: density estimation given a dataset